MON RIVER TRAILS Century Ride

 Team CalaCain, Morgantown, WV- The First Family to Cyle the MRTC Century!
 Steve, who has participated in this MRTC Century for the past two years, will be joined by Melissa, and their awesome 8-year-old, River.
 They are taking on this year’s 105-mile challenge as a family to preserve rail trails for everyone.
 Steve will be riding the entire route, and Melissa and River will be joining him for ⅓ of the ride.
 Just like any typical family, they aim to balance work and family life, finding their greatest joy in spending quality time together outdoors.
 The rail trail serves many purposes for their family: From safely commuting around Morgantown, to where they can nurture curiosity and awe by witnessing breathtaking sights, they are driven to ensure these trails remain accessible and enjoyable for folks of all ages and backgrounds.
 Team CalaCain is riding this year to foster a love for exploration and connection along the rail trails.

 Josh Childs, Washington D.C, Josh was a kid when the train tracks beside his grandparents’ house were replaced with the rail-trail.
 He says “every generation of my family – from my great grandfather, to my nephews – have benefitted from the trail in so many ways.
 I am so grateful for the MRTC and the people who created it all those years ago and for the folks who continue to enhance & preserve the trails today.”
-He will be our first “remote cyclist,” putting in his 105 miles on the C&O Canal Towpath and other rail-trails near his DC home to benefit the Mon River Rail-Trails.
+He will be our first “remote cyclist,” putting in his 105 miles on D.C. area trails (Anacostia River Trail, Mount Vernon Trail and Rock Creek Trail) near his home to benefit the Mon River Rail-Trails.

 Colin Dierman, Morgantown, WV- Colin is an avid cyclist that you may know from trailside business- Wamsley Cycles.
 Besides putting our community on bikes, he is also a big fan of cycling up mountains.
 He is committed to keeping the rail-trails in good shape by taking on the century challenge.